BreaGG/chatroom-with-mqtt-hacktoberfest-10/README.md

 # Chatroom MQTT with Python and React for the Hacktoberfest 10 from Python Coruña

 This project is a real-time chat application developed as part of the Python Coruña Hacktoberfest event.
 The application uses modern web technologies, including WebSocket for real-time communication and React for the frontend.
 The app allows users to send messages in real time and participate in interactive conversations.
-Developed with my partnerers Mark(Desing) and Harold(Backend) in less than 8 hours.
+Developed with my partnerers Mark and Harold in less than 8 hours.

 ## Requirements